 Our expectations for the ${\rm TiO_2}$ industry and our operations are based on a number of factors outside our control.
-As noted above, we have experienced global market disruptions including high energy costs and availability concerns and future impacts on our operations will depend on, among other things, future energy costs and availability and the impact economic conditions and geopolitical events have on our operations or our customers' and suppliers' operations, all of which remain uncertain and cannot be predicted.
+We have experienced global market disruptions including high energy and other input costs and future impacts on our operations will depend on, among other things, future energy and other input costs along with the effect economic conditions and geopolitical events have on our operations or our customers' and suppliers' operations, all of which remain uncertain and cannot be predicted.